avyaanverma/dsa-notes-java/AdvancedJavaConcepts/OOPS/AWT.md

 # AWT - Abstract Windowin Toolkit
+- Java AWT is an API/packages to develope GUI or window based applicaiton in java.
+- Applications built by AWT are platform dependent meaning they will be displayed according to the view of  operating system.
+- AWT packages provides classes for the AWT API like TextArea, Layout, Label, TextField, RadioButton, CheckBox, Choice, List, etc.
 - It's a package in Java used for GUI.
 It's a part of Java Standard Edition (SE) and is used for creating desktop applications.

 ![AWT](https://images.javatpoint.com/java/awt/images/java-awt.png)

 - Object class is the root class.
+- The Object class  is the daddy class of all classes in java by default.
+- Every class in java is a child of Object class.

 -  It provides a lot of classes and interfaces for creating GUI components.